 These bricks are lightweight, cost-effective, and eco-friendly.
 They also provide thermal and acoustic insulation.
 It consumes far less water when compared to other bricks, and takes less time for curing too.
 Many urban companies are using these bricks to reduce environmental impact and ensure safe and stable structures.

 These bricks have extremely high fire resistance.
 Also known as refractory bricks, fire bricks, as the name suggests, are extensively used for the lining of chimneys, furnaces, and ovens, where the temperature is very high.
 These are widely found in the construction of structures in rural and dry areas.

 10. Facing Bricks

-Aesthetically pleasing bricks which are used on the exterior of the wall, usually at the principal front of the property are called facing bricks.
-Facing bricks are available in different styles, colors, and textures.
+Aesthetically pleasing types of bricks which are used on the exterior of the wall, usually at the principal front of the property are called facing bricks.
+Facing bricks are available in different styles, colours, and textures.
 As they form the exterior surface, they are manufactured to be maintenance-free, weather-resistant, and provide thermal insulation.